Shorts in Motion: The Art of Seduction

-Shorts in Motion: The Art of Seduction is a Canadian anthology of 10 original, two-minute mobile shorts for video cell phones, by directors, artists and personalities, including: Ann Marie Fleming, Mark McKinney, Guy Maddin, Isabella Rossellini, Theodore Ushev and Denis Villeneuve.
-The series is presented by Bravo!FACT and co-produced by marblemedia and the National Film Board of Canada (NFB).
+Shorts in Motion: The Art of Seduction is a Canadian anthology of 10 original two-minute mobile shorts for video cell phones, by directors, artists and personalities including Ann Marie Fleming, Mark McKinney, Guy Maddin, Isabella Rossellini, Theodore Ushev and Denis Villeneuve.
+The series was presented by Bravo!FACT and co-produced by marblemedia and the National Film Board of Canada (NFB).
 It was one of the NFB's first ventures into mobile media.
-Rossellini is the only non-Canadian director.
+Rossellini was the only non-Canadian director.